Can The Flu Affect Anxiety? Here’s What You Need To Know If You Get Sick

 Again, encephalitis is extremely rare.
 If you get the flu, you're most likely to experience the usual physical symptoms: a potential fever, a cough, a sore throat, a runny or stuffy nose, muscle or body aches, headaches, and fatigue, according to the Centers for Disease Control (CDC).
 If you're concerned that being sick will have a negative influence on your mental health, you should reach out to a mental healthcare professional.

 Along with speaking to a professional, practicing small acts of self-care while you're sick will be worth the effort.
-It can be virtually impossible to want to do anything, especially with something like the H3N2 strain dragging on your system, but remember your mental health needs maintenance even — and especially — when you're not feeling your best.
+It can feel virtually impossible to want to do anything, especially with something like the H3N2 strain dragging on your system, but remember your mental health needs maintenance even — and especially — when you're not feeling your best.

 And if you're not sick, but are suffering from anxiety about the possibility of getting the flu, you should follow the usual prevention protocols: Get your flu shot, make sure you're washing your hands, and avoid touching your face.
-Additionally, connect with your mental health support team to make sure your health anxiety doesn't become more of an issue.
-Most of all, remember that your mental and physical health are linked, and that you need to take care of both to take care of yourself.